Why is my website not ranking in Google?

 Over to you

 Are YOU finding it difficult to climb onto the first page of Google?
 Now that you’ve read the article, do you feel a little clearer about what you need to do?
-I’d love to hear from you so please let me know in the comments below.
+If you’d like a step-by-step action plan to rank on the first page of Google then, check out our SEO Starter Pack below.